rupeshshrestha123/speech_recognition_demo/README.md

 # tensorflow_speech_recognition_demo
-This is the code for 'How to Make a Simple Tensorflow Speech Recognizer' by @Sirajology on Youtube
+This is the code for 'How to Make a Simple Tensorflow Speech Recognizer' as a part of Automatic speech recognition

 Overview
 ============
-This is the full code for 'How to Make a Simple Tensorflow Speech Recognizer' by @Sirajology on [Youtube](https://youtu.be/u9FPqkuoEJ8).
-In this demo code we build an LSTM recurrent neural network using the TFLearn high level Tensorflow-based library to train on a labeled dataset of spoken digits.
+This is the full code for 'How to Make a Simple Tensorflow Speech Recognizer' In this demo code we build an LSTM recurrent neural network using the TFLearn high level Tensorflow-based library to train on a labeled dataset of spoken digits.
 Then we test it on spoken digits.